VICKY MIDWOOD: THE ADDICTION ELIMINATOR - ALCOHOL, ANXIETY, FOOD & GUT EXPERT

 Fast forward a disastrous first marriage, I trained as an exercise instructor and PT met my 2nd husband a restaurateur, another disaster, he was an alcoholic and by this point so was I, but I was totally in denial.

-After a 2nd divorce, a bankruptcy and a baby at age 29 I found myself 3 and a bit years later with potential husband number 3 in London!
+After a 2nd divorce, a bankruptcy and a baby at age 29 - I found myself 3 and a bit years later with potential husband number 3 in London!

-Another 2 years and another relationship down, I found someone else,!
+Another 2 years and another relationship down, I found someone else!

 The only person keeping me going was my daughter (I was told I couldn’t have kids so she was and still is my everything)

-A whole new world opened up when I got back to the UK in September 2005 as I studied cognitive behavioural therapy, language, neurolinguistic programming, addiction psychology and dealing with trauma.
+A whole new world opened up when I got back to the UK in September 2005 as I studied cognitive behavioural therapy, language, neuro linguistic programming, addiction psychology and dealing with trauma.
 I went back to study and graduated as a teacher, started my own business alongside working in a college, being a single mum and running my own home, with a drive to get off benefits (I’d never been on them in my life before) and build a good life and future.

-Because of my drive for knowledge and understanding I know why I have the autoimmune issue Hashimoto’s thyroiditis and how to manage it without medication and why I had a heart attack in 2018.
+Because of my drive for knowledge and understanding I know why I have the autoimmune issue Hashimoto’s thyroiditis and how to manage it without medication and I know why I had a heart attack in 2018.